-- (1) Each Member State shall designate in its territory one or more authorities competent to carry out the tasks related to the notification framework and shall communicate to the Commission the identity of those designated authorities by [date of application of this Regulation].
-It shall also communicate to the Commission any subsequent modification. - (2) The designated competent authorities shall comply with Article 23. - The powers of the designated competent authorities are without prejudice to the powers The designated competent authorities, of the data protection authorities, the national competition authorities, the authorities in charge of cybersecurity, and other relevant sectorial authorities.
-These authorities shall exchange the information which is necessary for the exercise of their tasks in relation to data sharing service providers.
+- (1) Each Member State shall designate in its territory one or more authorities competent to carry out the tasks related to the notification framework for data sharing services and shall communicate to the Commission the identity of those designated authorities by [date of application of this Regulation].
+It shall also communicate to the Commission any subsequent modification. - (2) The designated competent authorities for data sharing services shall comply with Article 23.

+(3) The powers of the designated competent authorities are without prejudice to the powers The designated competent authorities, of the data protection authorities, the national competition authorities, the authorities in charge of cybersecurity, and other relevant sectorial authorities.
+These authorities shall exchange the information which is necessary for the exercise of their tasks and cooperate in view of enforcement in relation to data sharing service providers.
+In particular, for any question requiring an assessment of compliance with Regulation (EU) 2016/679, the competent authority shall first seek an opinion or decision by the competent supervisory authority established pursuant to that Regulation and comply with that opinion or decision.